-We come across such situations in our life when we want the tenant to evict the renovation of the property that is originally owned by us.
-As a matter of fact, the tenant starts the renovation of the property after taking the permission of the landlord.
+We come across such situations in our lives when we want the tenant to evict us from the renovation of a property that was originally owned by us.
+The tenant starts the renovation of the property after getting permission from the landlord.
 In many cases, the renovation is financed by the landlord since he is the legal owner of the property.
 However, there can be some problems with the landlord that compel the landlord to ask the tenant to stop the renovation of the property.

 What is the objective behind writing the eviction letter for the renovation?

-Most of the landlord usually writes this letter to the tenant because they don’t want the tenant to do the repairing and renovation work.
-The eviction is a kind gesture of the landlord which can also be replaced by legal notice.
-Through this letter, the tenant is not only given information about eviction but also the notice by which, he comes to know how much time he is being given to evict the maintenance of the property.
+Most landlords usually write this letter to the tenant because they don’t want the tenant to do the repair and renovation work.
+The eviction is a kind gesture of the landlord, which can also be replaced by legal notice.
+Through this letter, the tenant is not only given information about eviction but also the notice, by which he comes to know how much time he is being given to evict the maintenance of the property.

-How to write the eviction letter to tenant?
+How do I write the eviction letter to the tenant?

-As a landlord, it is important for you to know that when you should write an eviction letter and how.
-The eviction letter should not be rude or impolite.
-You can write this letter in a courteous manner.
-Here are the guidelines for you.
+As a landlord, you need to know when you should write an eviction letter and how.
+The eviction letter should not be rude.
+You can courteously write this letter.
+Here are the guidelines for you:

-- Start with the instruction to evict the renovation:
+Start with the instructions to evict the renovation:

-Since this letter is a formal letter, there is no need to add any other thing which is not relevant to the eviction of renovation.
+Since this letter is a formal one, there is no need to add anything else that is not relevant to the eviction or renovation.
 Immediately start the body of the letter by asking the tenant to stop the renovation.
-It should also be ensured that you do mention the address of the premise you are referring to.
+It should also be ensured that you mention the address of the premises you are referring to.

-- Tell the consequences of not following the instruction:
+Explain the consequences of not following the instructions:

-It is not mandatory to give a reason for eviction since it is your property and it completely depends on how you want everything to work.
-Therefore, you can send this letter without giving the reason.
+It is not mandatory to give a reason for eviction since it is your property, and it completely depends on how you want everything to work.
+Therefore, you can send this letter without giving a reason.
 However, if you give the reason, it will become easier for you to collaborate with the tenant.

-It is important for a landlord to give notice of considerable time in which the tenant can manage to terminate all things he might be doing in the name of renovation.
-You can give the notice of a week or a month depending on your personal needs.
+It is important for a landlord to give notice of the considerable time in which the tenant can manage to terminate all things he might be doing in the name of renovation.
+You can give notice for a week or a month, depending on your personal needs.

-This is a formal letter which requires you to add only those details which are extremely important for you.
+This is a formal letter that requires you to add only those details that are extremely important to you.
 Therefore, keep the letter short and brief.

 Sample letter: